LambdaSharp/SampleLambdaBlog/README.md

 4. Create a IAM user in the AWS console (e.g. `lambdasharp`)
 5. Create a `lambdasharp` AWS configuration in `~/.aws/credentials`

-Now you should be ready to publish
+Now you should be ready to publish!

+6. Go in `src/SampleLambdaBlog` and run `dotnet restore`
+7. Go in `src/SampleApiGatewayAuthenticator` and run `dotnet restore`

 ## Configuration
 By default, this sample blog will  create the DynamoDB table as part of the CloudFormation template.
 You can edit